 As the first post on Revere’s blog, I thought it would be interesting to reflect on the events that put me on the path to building the app.
 It came from a very personal problem: being bad at building relationships with people, mainly because I was bad at remembering names, details, and conversations I’ve had with people (and the embarrassment and guilt that came along with it).
 Revere is basically the more approachable, easier-to-use version of the cobbled together tool I made for myself that helped me be better.
 There’s a lot of interesting detail and drama in between the lines of the below story, but this is a good start.

 Some people are just naturally good with names.
 Politicians, for example, are legendary.
-Bill Clinton would meet someone for a minute and remember their name six years later in a completely different context.
-To me, this might as well be magic and politicians might as well be sorcerers.
+They meet someone for a minute and remember their name six years later.
+This is sorcery to me.

 Me: “Hey, I’m Mark.
 Nice to meet you”

 Them: “Yeah Mark, I know.
 We met at Steve’s party last summer, also his wedding”

 Me: “Oh yeeeeah… so how have you been?”

 Everybody forgets things from time to time.
 We’re busy, we have a lot going on, unpredictable things happen, or we get side tracked.
 But forgetting most things doesn’t carry big consequences.
 If I forget to buy milk on the way home, my family doesn’t think I don't care about them, they just think it slipped my mind.
 But if I forget someone’s name or that they had a baby, well, that’s different.
 Because if I cared enough, I would remember, right?